 As the committee completes file review, candidates are selected for a telephone interview.
 The telephone interviews are generally conducted during the months of October, November, and January.
 Those selected for a telephone interview are invited to a candidate open house held in the month they are interviewed.
 Candidates come to campus to meet program faculty, staff and current students, and to view the facilities.

 As telephone interviews are completed, seats in the incoming class are offered.
-The class of 30 students will be filled between the months of October and January.
+The cohort class will be filled between the months of October and January.
 A list of alternates will be selected in January to fill seats that accepted candidates may not claim.
 All applicants are notified of their final status by mid-February.

 Accepted candidates must complete and pass a background check prior to matriculation and annually through the program.
 Failure of the background check may result in dismissal from the program.